 The report, IDC FutureScape: Worldwide Digital Transformation 2017 Predictions, posits that by end-of-2017, revenue growth from software- and information-based products will be double that of the product-service portfolio for one-third of all Fortune 500 companies.
 Also, in 2018, IDC predicts that organizations who invest in sensor and cognitive systems to monitor performance environments will see 30% cycle time improvement.

-As I discussed in my recent BrightTALK webinar on Customer Retention, stabilization of manufacturing environments, reduction of equipment downtime and production optimization are becoming table stakes in the industrial IoT.
+In my speaking programs and workshops, we address how stabilization of manufacturing environments, reduction of equipment downtime and production optimization are now table stakes, rather than points of differentiation, within industrial IoT environments.
 These vendor requirements evolve into minimum viable expectations as clients redefine – at the very least – the transactional requirements for vendor selection.

 Consequently, the manufacturing CIO finds herself at a crossroad.
 Can she identify and leverage opportunities for cross-functional collaboration with operational units as well as line of business units?
 Otherwise, the manufacturing CIO becomes a background player rather than an Industry4.0 leader.